therden/packrat/README.md

 When that command is issued, **Packrat** will scan the file for completed instances of recurring tasks and act on each according to the trigger value(s) it contains.

 > [!TIP]
-> You may want to open the **Command Palette** Core plugin and to "pin" this command to the top of the list -- or assign a Hotkey to run it
+> You may want to either a) assign a Hotkey to run this command, or b) open the **Command Palette** Core plugin and "pin" it to the top of the Command Palette list

 ## Default 'archive file'